 Talk with your Insurance Providers

 The next step is to talk with your insurance agent to verify what would be covered, the terms and conditions, and the necessary steps for filing claims.
-We will discuss all the available options and advise you on potential solutions.
+Furthermore, we will discuss all the available options and advise you on potential solutions.
 It may be necessary to review your insurance coverage and upgrade it to one that most fits your current business, for future purposes.

 We’re Here to Assist You